shirish93/shirish93.github.io/_posts/2024-01-01-leadership-styles.md

 featured: true
 hidden: true
 ---
-Here's a novel way to help engineering leaders understand themselves, and evaluate the best way to leverage their skillsets.
+Here's my approach to to help engineering leaders understand themselves.
+It will allow them leverage their skillsets the best.

 ### Introduction

+I have been helping a Nepali engineering non-profit shop with Product Management since 2022.
+When I started, I found it curious that the CEO was not a technical leader.
+My engineer instincts told me non-engineers leading technicals would be disastrous.
+A few months in, the whole picture came into view.
+Technical individuals don't necessarily make for good leaders.
+And good leaders don't always have to be very technical.
+It's a tough pill to swallow for engineers.
+Allow me to explain.

-Engineering leaders need to be multidimensional: they need both technical proficiency and people skills, including the ability to communicate their inspiring vision.
-When I took `Technical Leadership for Engineers` course offered by University of Washington-Seattle's [Engineering Leadership program](https://ise.washington.edu/students/cert/engineering-leadership) last year, I found the leadership frameworks offered unsatisfying.
-They didn't align with how envisioned myself as a leader, or what I expected from engineering leaders in my organizations.
-And thus over the last year or so, I have developed a novel way of understanding the skills and roles of such leaders.
+Engineering leaders need to be multidimensional, that's not a tall claim.
+They need technical proficiency, and people skills.
+They need to communicate their inspiring vision and collaborate across organization.
+And so forth.
+I took `Technical Leadership for Engineers` course offered by University of Washington-Seattle's [Engineering Leadership program](https://ise.washington.edu/students/cert/engineering-leadership) last year.
+I found the leadership frameworks offered in the course unsatisfying.
+They didn't align with how envisioned myself as a leader.
+I viewed engineering leaders in my company using a different lens.
+To get clarity on my thoughts, I wrote down how I saw my leaders.
+I wrote down what I wanted for them.
+That's how I came up with an alternative framework to understand skills and roles of engineering leaders.

-Traditional leadership theories, while useful, often fall short when capturing the demands of software engineering.
-In this essay I introduce a novel perspective: a multidimensional framework that illuminates the multi-dimensional nature of engineering leadership.
-It will hopefully help both leaders and followers effectively understand their respective roles, and how they can improve in their situations.
+I found traditional leadership theories lacking when capturing the demands of software engineering.
+This essay introduces a framework that focuses on the multi-dimensional nature of engineering leadership.
+My goal is to help leaders understand how they see themselves and improve.

 ### The Multidimensional Framework

 This framework considers engineering leadership to be comprised of four distinct dimensions:

 1. **Spiritual:** The ability to inspire vision, meaning, and purpose within the team and individual contributors.
-2. **Technical:** The 'hard-skills', expertise and innovation driving projects forward.
+2. **Technical:** The 'hard-skills', expertise, and innovation driving projects forward.
 3. **Personal:** The guidance, mentorship, and interpersonal skills nurtuturing individual growth.
-4. **Inspirational/Celebrity:** The impact on a broader community through exceptional work and influence.
+4. **Inspirational/Celebrity:** The impact on a broader community through popular work and influence.

-By exploring these dimensions, leaders can identify their unique strengths and areas for development, and improve on growth accordingly.
+Leaders can identify strengths and dimensions for development, and improve on growth accordingly.
 For followers, the framework allows a quick way to evaluate the diverse leadership styles they encounter.
-This lets them identify the leaders who resonate most with their individual needs and aspirations.
+This lets them find leaders who they connect with the most.
+They can align their individual needs and aspirations.

-It's important to understand that a leader can excel at any one of these skills, and make for an excellent example for their charges, while failing in all the others.
+A leader can excel at any one of these skills, and make for an excellent example.
+They could do so while failing in all the others.
 Or they can focus on building multiple strengths, and provide well-rounded guidance to others.
-Regardless, the framework provides an opportunity for flexibility in interpretating what a good engineering leader can be.
+This framework allows for flexibility in interpretating what a good engineering leader can be.

 ___

-Imagine a software engineer drawn to the technical brilliance of a solutions architect.
-A product owner who is inspired and motivated to push herself harder by the philosophical leadership of another leader.
-This framework encourages such nuanced appreciation, acknowledging that different leaders excel in different dimensions, and every single leader contributes uniquely to the collective success of an engineering team.

-A quote often (wrongly) attributed to Mark Twain goes: _Only kings, presidents, editors, and people with tapeworms have the right to use the editorial ‘we’._ Despite that, I will refer to myself in the plural hereon, as the framework, once out in the work doesn't belong to my person anymore.
-Let us proceed.
-Throughout this essay, we explore each dimension in depth, exploring key attributes, strengths, and potential limitations of each.
-We showcase real-world examples of engineering leaders who embody these characteristics, clarifying the impact of their diverse styles.
+We will now explore each dimension in depth.
+We explore key attributes, strengths, and potential limitations of each.
+Ther are real-world examples of engineering leaders who embody these characteristics.
+They will make us understand the impact of their diverse styles.

 #### Spiritual Leadership

 A spiritual leader shows the path...and vision...for the long term.
-They may not guide you technically, or help you in your day-to-day work, but their vision and mission of what is to be done, and what should be done is so strong, you can't but be allured by the possibilities.
-You are driven to your work to get towards their vision, overcoming for their other potential deficiencies in technical or personal aspects by finding other means.
+They may not guide you technically, or help you in your day-to-day work.
+They have a strong and clear vision and and well-defined mission of what is to be done.
+You can't but be allured by the possibilities.
+You are driven to your work to get towards their vision.
+They inspire you to work.
+This could overcome their potential deficiencies in technical or personal aspects by finding other means.

 * **Key Attributes:** Vision setting, purpose definition, ethical leadership, creating a strong team culture.
 * **Strengths:** Motivates and inspires teams, creates a sense of community, drives innovation through shared values.
 * **Weaknesses:** Can be overly idealistic, may neglect pragmatic details, potential for manipulation.
-* **Example:** Yvon Chouinard, founder of Patagonia, known for his commitment to protecting the environment and sustainability, before it became trendy.
+* **Example:** Yvon Chouinard, founder of Patagonia.
+He is known for his commitment to protecting the environment and sustainability, before it became trendy.
 He aligned his company's mission towards his vision despite it being at odds with profitability.

 #### Technical Leadership